cheekyleek/stepSeq/README.md

 - Choose from an assortment of sound pallette presets
 - Arrange instrument play patterns
 - Dynamically change these patterns with effects as they loop
-- Record / load / loop / effect their own samples
+- Learn the device quickly from the interactive tutorial

 **In addition, this project will include:**

 - Style-dependent theme reskins
 - Note-style selection for melodical instruments
-- A mini tutorial / README
+- Record / load / loop / effect their own samples
+- Individual track effects
 - More functionality to come... :)

 ---------------------------------------------------------------------------------------